- Oops!Something went wrong.Please try again later.

 "I just finished trying a murder case as a defense lawyer," he recalled to the Los Angeles Times years later in 1999.
 "There was a reporter from the New York Post there at the bar, and I was speaking to him about the case.
 Judy came walking in and put her finger in my face and said, 'And who is this?'
 I said, 'Lady, get your finger out of my face.'
 We've been together ever since."

-Transitioning from his work on the New York Supreme Court at the time, Jerry was speaking to the paper about his new gig as arbitrator on the third season of The People's Court—a role that his bride pushed him to consider despite it placing him as her direct competition.
+Transitioning from his work on the New York Supreme Court at the time, Jerry was speaking to the L.A.
+Times about his new gig as arbitrator on the third season of The People's Court—a role that his bride pushed him to consider despite it placing him as her direct competition.

 "She is the one that told me I should do it," he assured in that 1999 interview.
 "If she had any reservations at all, I wouldn't have done it."